ozra/onyx-lang/README.md

         -- do nothing - just keep defaults

     init(@greeting–phrase) ->
-        -- do nothing here.
+        -- do nothing in body.
 Sugar for assigning a member did all we need!

     -- above could have been written more verbose; in many different levels.
     -- def init(greeting–phrase Str) ->